openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 * Advanced Media Replacements - replace media files when uploading and update all references in the database, change dates, organize by newer date & more wi
 * Duplicate folders - duplicate an existing folder
 * Sort your folders based on the creation date
+* SVG support - with Folders Pro you can upload SVG files
 * Upload directly to a media library folder - upload images or any other kind of files to a specific folder
 * Select a default folder for your media library, posts, pages, and custom posts - select the folder that will load by default when you open your media library, pages, posts, and custom posts.
 E.g., show all the unassigned files whenever you open the media library
 * Create media library folders directly when you upload new media files